HichamAgueny/BsplineInterpolation/README.md

 The code is based on Bspline interpolation on a regular grid.
 The dependencies are eliminated from the original version.
 The code is organized according to the dimension of the data to be interpolated (i.e. 1D-3D).
 The code is originally written in a serial form and the goal here is to accelerate it with the use of OpenACC offloading.

-The code can be compiled using a Makefile

-## Subroutine interface
+## Subroutines

-The core routines for the subroutine interface are:
+The core routines for the the Bspline code are:

 ```Fortran